MoleMan1024/audiowagon/docs/developers.markdown

 ## How to install in car

-(draft: I might have forgotten some steps)
+(I might have forgotten some steps)

 The only way to get the app into the car right now is via *Google Play Store*.
 You will need to [sign up for a developer account](https://play.google.com/console/u/0/signup) (costs *15 USD*).
 Also note that you will *not* be able to connect